serpapi/code-challenge/README.md

 Add also to your array the painting thumbnails present in the result page file (not the ones where extra requests are needed).

 Test against 2 other similar result pages.
-(Pages that contain the same kind of carrousel.
+(Pages that contain the same kind of carousel.
 Don't necessarily have to be paintings.)